 - You only see the flaws you test for.
 Don't believe in ghosts, don't believe we're haunted by history?
 Then ghosts are what you get.

 - There's a blind, reckless spirit haunting late capitalism.
-Can we avoid more poltergeist wreck?
-I'm not sanguine--old Adam's Unseen Hand gropes around our neck.
+I expect more poltergeisty wreck--as old Adam's Unseen Hand gropes around our neck.

 My account came up more than $300 short--for a service I never ordered or received.
 I strictly limit my online buying to the few items I really can't get locally--but my account data was still hacked!
 This dream was ten weeks before the theft, the first online theft I've experienced.
 Despite consumer restraint.

 The dream was right; the net's dangerously hackable.
 Caveat Emptor!
 Buyer Beware.